Essays at the intersection of marketing and life.

 But it is the music that gives O Holy Night its timelessness.
 The beautiful, lifting symmetry of its open chords.
 The shape of its melody, like the ascent of some promontory of Sinai, carrying to the summit, only to be greeted with a most glorious descent.

-I have studied many audiences as they listen to this song being sung.
-When witnessed, this perfected music appears more effervescent than it is.
+I have studied many audiences as they listen to this carol being performed.
+When witnessed, its perfected music appears more effervescent than it is.
 But its roots, I have come to realise, are profound.

-These words, dramatic and absolute, are echoed in many parts, with restrained sensitivity.
-O Holy Night then ceases to be a performance.
+These words, dramatic and absolute, are echoed in several harmonic lines with restrained sensitivity.
+O, Holy Night then ceases to be a performance.
 It becomes collaboration.

 So what is this thing?